 Discourse

-The forum software used by n8n, and if you've spent much time online lately, you'll recognize it as a VERY common choice, is Discourse.
-I'll have to limit this to "pre-requisite" status in this article, but you'll find information about how to get Discourse running here.
-Once you have that done, and you're logged in as an adminstrator, proceed to the next step.
+Discourse is the software used by n8n for their community forums, and if you've spent much time searching/reading online discussions lately, you'll recognize Discourse as a VERY common choice.
+I'll have to limit the coverage of installing Discourse to "pre-requisite" status in this article, because the Discourse install/setup is a convoluted mess that has already been argued to death and it just can't be summarized into a few simple steps.
+However, you'll find information about how to get Discourse running here (good luck).
+Once you have that done, and you're logged in as an administrator, you're ready to continue setting up the n8n-demo component and plugin.

 n8n-demo component